Actinic Keratoses Removal Treatment Using Non-Invasive Cryopen Therapy.

 Fast & effective

-Non invasive – No Downtime
+Non-invasive – No Downtime

 Cryotherapy works by freezing the actinic keratoses with liquid nitrogen.

-This destroys the lesion, allowing the skin to heal and form a new layer of healthy skin in its place.
+It destroys the lesion, allowing the skin to heal and form a new layer of healthy skin in its place.

 The treatment is relatively quick and easy, taking just a few minutes to complete.